smithylee81/All_Things_Volleyball/README.md

 - [Gitpod](https://www.gitpod.io/)
   - An online IDE linked to the GitHub repository used to write my code.
 - [Font-Awesome](https://fontawesome.com)
-  - Used for user/account and shopping bag icons.
+  - Used for user/account, search bar and shopping bag icons.
 - [Google fonts](https://fonts.google.com/)
   - Used to compare and choose fonts.
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)